 • Passengers travelling with POC cannot travel with pets in the cabin.

-Special meals must be requested at least 24 hours before the departure of your flight.
-Bear in mind that, pursuant to the sanitary measures applied within the context of the COVID-19 pandemic, this service is limited.
+Pursuant to the sanitary measures applied in the context of the COVID-19 pandemic, this service is limited.
 The following special menus are available:

 Menu for passengers with diabetes